o3de/o3de.org/content/blog/posts/writing-custom-feedback-effects.md

 }
 ```

-The output may not be the most exciting effect but we now have the foundation to implement any manner of cool and interesting effects for this editor state:
+We now have the foundation to implement any manner of cool and interesting effects for this editor state:

 {{< image-width src="/images/blog/writing-custom-effects-emvf/image3.png" width="100%" alt="Step 3: Custom Shader" >}}